Nick of Time (film)

 Nick of Time is a 1995 American political action thriller film produced and directed by John Badham and written by Patrick Sheane Duncan.
 It stars Johnny Depp, Christopher Walken, Charles S. Dutton, and Courtney Chase.
-Taking place in real time, the film follows a public accountant who must assassinate a politician in exchange for his kidnapped daughter's freedom.
+Taking place in real time, the film follows Gene Watson, a public accountant who must assassinate politician Governor Eleanor Grant in exchange for his kidnapped daughter Lynn's freedom.
 It was released theatrically in the United States by Paramount Pictures on November 22, 1995.